 This command enables client time requests to time servers specified via the ntp servers command.
-Once enabled the switch will issue time synchronization requests periodically.
+It issues time synchronization requests based on the interval set via the ntp poll command.

+'''

-Console(config)#ntp client Console(config)#
+Console(config)#ntp client

-Related Commands sntp client (154)
+Console(config)#

+'''

-ntp server (159)
+sntp client (157) ntp server (162)

-ntp server This command sets the IP addresses of the servers to which NTP time requests are sent to.
+ntp server This command sets the IP addresses of the servers to which NTP time requests are issued.
 Use the no form of the command to clear a specific time server or all servers from the current list.

+'''

 ntp server ip-address [key key-number]

 no ntp server [ip-address]

 ip-address - IP address of an NTP time server.

-key-number - The number of an authentication key to use in communications with the server.
+key-number - The number of an authentication key to use in

+communications with the server.
 (Range: 1-65535)

+'''